jaredwray/fastify-fusion/README.md

 };
 ```

 You can customize the security headers by passing in a `FastifyHelmetOptions` object to the `fuse` function.
-Here is an example of how to customize the helmet options:
+The default configuration sets the following:

 ```typescript
 import { fuse, FuseOptions } from 'fastify-fusion';